 If you have first names and last names in separate columns and want to combine them into one column, Excel makes this process simple.
 Here’s how you can do it:

-operator) allows you to combine text values from multiple cells.
+The CONCATENATE function (or & operator) allows you to combine text values from multiple cells.

 Insert a New Column for Full Names: